Review request emails

 A review request email is scheduled when all of these are true:

 - Collection is enabled in your Collect settings — off by default on new installs.
 You explicitly opt in so nothing goes out until you’re ready.
+Collection also flips off automatically if your BetterReviews subscription is cancelled, frozen, or uninstalled, and pending requests are bulk-cancelled at the same time.
+Re-subscribing does not auto-resume sending — you re-enable it manually in Collect → Review collection.

 - The configured trigger event fired on the order.
 Shopify tells us when each order is created, paid, and fulfilled.
 We only create a request for the event you’ve chosen in Collect → Request timing.